Somaliland National Army

 The Somaliland National Army (Ciidanka Qaranka Soomaaliland, الجيش صوماليلاندي), is the land force and largest branch of the Somaliland Armed Forces is based in the Somaliland capital of Hargeisa.
-There are approximately 100,000 active members and additional 4,000 in reserves.
-The Somaliland National Army is composed entirely of professionals and volunteers due to the army not being mandatory of conscription.
+The Somaliland National Army is composed entirely of professionals and volunteers because the army is not mandatory for conscription.
 Some Somaliland battalions operate near the Puntland border due to a border dispute.

 History

-The history of the Somaliland army dates back to the Protectorate era and was founded by the British Army as Somaliland Camel Corps in the 20th.
+The history of the Somaliland army dates back to the Protectorate era, which was founded by the British Army as the Somaliland Camel Corps in the 20th.
 In 1941 World War II Italy invaded British Somaliland.
 In December 1941 after the liberation of British Somaliland from Italy.

 Somaliland Scouts has dissolution of the Somaliland Camel Corps in 1942, which was formerly tasked with the defense of the protectorate.

 The Somaliland National Army was established in 1993 and was established by the Somaliland reconciliation.

+Structure

+The Somaliland Army is governed by the Ministry of Defence, and headquartered in Hargeisa.
+The Somaliland Armed Forces' Chief of Staff's office is in Hargeisa.
+He is the Chief of Staff of the Army, as well as the Navy and Air Forces, although the latter two typically report to the Ministry of Defence.

+The Army currently operates 5 Divisions across 2 military regions.
+Each Division is equipped with a mechanised brigade with 3 specifically equipped with artillery batteries.

+Each Division consists of 3 light infantry brigades.